Free Pension Workshop: Thurs 17th July, 6pm-7pm – Register Today

 This does not include Scotland where the tax bands are slightly different.

-Income Rate Tax | Tax Band |
+Income Rate Tax

-Over £125,140 | Additional Rate 45% |
+Over £125,141 Additional Rate 45%

-Table 4: Shows income bands and tax rates in the UK.Source: https://www.gov.uk/income-tax-rates
+Table 4: Shows income bands and tax rates in the UK.

 You must provide all taxable income on your tax return.
 The 25% you’ve taken tax-free doesn’t need to be included, however the remaining 75% does.

 If you have more than one pension scheme you can usually take a cash lump sum from each one, with up to 25% of each amount tax free.
-Another option would be to combine your pension pots into one, making them more manageable for tax purposes.

 Note: According to HMRC guidelines, if this lump sum is paid from more than one pension fund, you must: have your savings in each scheme valued by the provider on the same day, no more than 3 months before you get the first payment.

 Taking your 25% cash lump sum payment gives you complete control over your money allowing you the flexibility to spend or invest it as you wish.
-On the other hand, any amount you don’t take as a lump sum has the potential to continue to grow tax free in your pot and will remain protected from potential inheritance tax.
+On the other hand, any amount you don’t take as a lump sum has the potential to continue to grow tax free in your pot and will remain protected from potential inheritance tax .

 It’s a good idea to have a plan and know what you want to spend your lump sum on and when you want to spend it, that way you can take only what you need, when you need it.
 This avoids any surplus sitting in a savings account when instead it could be invested, potentially growing your overall pot for you over the long term.

 You can tax a 25% tax-free lump sum from more than one pension, this is because you are still only taking 25% of your pension as a whole.
-Try and picture your pension pots as one large single pension.
+Try and image your pension pots as one large single pension.

 Taking a lump sum cash payment gives you complete control over your money allowing you the flexibility to spend or invest it as you wish.
 A monthly pension will give you a regular income, like a salary.